 What is a ticket?

-A "ticket" is the industry-wide term that refers to the document you submit through USA North 811, which request the utility members to mark or locate their facilities at your worksite.
+A "ticket" is the industry-wide term that refers to the document you submit through Underground Service Alert or Northern California & Nevada, which request the utility members to mark or locate their facilities at your worksite.
 After submitting your ticket (online or over the phone), you will receive a ticket number that is the reference number for your individual request.
-Your ticket number will begin with either a “W” or an “X” and will be followed by 9 numbers.
+Your ticket number will be a 13 digit number that will include the year, month, date, and sequential order of the ticket when it was submitted.
 Make sure to keep the ticket number assigned to your request for at least the duration of the excavation and preferably longer for your records.

 I’m not digging very deep; should I submit a ticket?